FyroxEngine/Fyrox/fyrox-sound/README.md

-# rg3d-sound
+# fyrox-sound

 Sound library for games and interactive applications written in Rust.

-**NOTE:** even though this crate has `rg3d` prefix in its name, it can be used separately without any issues.
+**NOTE:** even though this crate has `fyrox` prefix in its name, it can be used separately without any issues.

 ## Key features